 Cassel's chance: Speaking of the passing game, the Vikings seem to be as confident as they've been all year in their ability to move the ball through the air, with Cassel having thrown for 382 yards last week against Philadelphia.
 Coach Leslie Frazier talked several times this week about how much the Vikings are able to add to their game plan based on Cassel's input throughout the week, and he pointed to Ford's long completion as an example of Cassel making a play after quickly diagnosing the Eagles' coverage.
 The Vikings built plenty of opportunities for their quarterback to check to a pass in their offense, especially as often as defenses put eight men in the box to slow down Peterson.
 Cassel didn't see a single eight-man box last week with Peterson out, and has struggled against that front this season (he has a Total QBR of just 36.3 against eight-man fronts, according to ESPN Stats & Information).
 But with the Vikings getting more comfortable leaning on Cassel, and the Bengals presenting a challenge for Minnesota's running game, the Vikings' success could once again hinge on Cassel's ability to move the offense.

 One more chance to win on the road: The Vikings are 0-6-1 on the road this season (though they did beat the Pittsburgh Steelers in London in what was technically a home game), and their final chance to get a road victory this season comes on Sunday -- against a Bengals team that hasn't lost at Paul Brown Stadium this year.
-But the Vikings haven't just been bad this year on the road; they haven't been better than 3-5 on the road since 2009, and haven't posted a winning record away from the Metrodome since their 15-1 season in 1998.
+But the Vikings haven't just been bad this year on the road; their best road record since 2009 is 3-5, and they haven't posted a winning record away from the Metrodome since their 15-1 season in 1998.
 Without a win on Sunday, the Vikings would have their first winless road record since Dennis Green's final season as coach in 2001.